U.S. judge halts Keystone XL oil pipeline in blow to Trump, Trudeau

 “I’ve never seen (the Alberta government) so active on this front,” said the source, who asked not to be identified because the matter is politically sensitive.
 “That is a shift.”

-The Alberta government did not immediately comment.
+The Alberta government did not comment.
 In a statement to Reuters on Thursday, a spokesman for its energy ministry declined to specify options under consideration.

+“People have placed quite a lot of hope in that (Keystone) project, so it’s a major setback,” Saskatchewan Energy Minister Bronwyn Eyre said in an interview.
+Her province stands to lose C$500 million in annual royalties if the discount for Canadian crude remains steep, she said.

 Morris, in his ruling, ordered the government to issue a more thorough environmental analysis before the project can move forward.
-He also said the analysis failed to fully review the effects of the current oil price on the pipeline’s viability and did not fully model potential oil spills and offer mitigations measures.
+He also said the analysis failed to fully review the effects of the current oil price on the pipeline’s viability and did not fully model potential oil spills and offer mitigation measures.

+The ruling likely sets Keystone back by up to one year, said Dan Ripp, president of Bradley Woods Research.

 Former U.S. President Barack Obama rejected Keystone XL in 2015 on environmental concerns.

-Reporting by Rod Nickel in Winnipeg, David Gaffen in New York and Brendan O'Brien; Additional reporting by Roberta Rampton in Washington, Julie Gordon in Vancouver and David Ljunggren in Ottawa; Editing by Jeffrey Benkoe and David Gregorio
+Reporting by Rod Nickel in Winnipeg, David Gaffen in New York and Brendan O'Brien; Additional reporting by Roberta Rampton and Timothy Gardner in Washington, Julie Gordon in Vancouver and David Ljunggren in Ottawa; Editing by Jeffrey Benkoe, David Gregorio and Cynthia Osterman